jenmusdat/BeerMachineLearning/README.md

 # Project3_BeerQuality

  - The project aims to look at beer reviews to determine a number of items based on the text reviews.
 Pulled from https://www.kaggle.com/ehallmar/beers-breweries-and-beer-reviews we will develop an analysis based on different types of machine learning.
-TIn creating this model we aim to use high accuracy to propose the best types of beers in the most approriate locations.
+In creating this model we aim to use high accuracy to propose the best types of beers in the most approriate locations.

 ## Process: